wenzhixin/bootstrap-table/site/docs/extensions/print.md

 toc: true
 ---

-Adds a button to the toolbar for printing the table in a predefined configurable format.
+Adds a button to the toolbar to print the table in a predefined configurable format.

 ## Usage